josefinabernardo/covAC-simulation-study-2024/README.md

 # covAC-simulation-study-2024
-Data analysis files belonging to a simulation study on detecting cultural transmission and sibling interaction using polygenic scores which is pre-printed here: https://www.researchsquare.com/article/rs-5461256/v1 and has since been accepted at Behavior Genetics.
+Data analysis files belonging to a simulation study on detecting cultural transmission and sibling interaction using polygenic scores which is pre-printed here: https://www.researchsquare.com/article/rs-5461256/v1.

-# R Project:
-**covAC-simulation-study-2024.Rproj** - R Project of the repository

  # R Files:
 **create-datasets-final-version.R** - Creates data files using the corresponding functions of gnomesims.
 **plots-submission.R** - Creates plots based on the data files.

+# R Project:
+**covAC-simulation-study-2024.Rproj** - R Project of the repository

 # CSV Files:
 **paper_mx_estimates.csv** - OpenMx-based parameter estimates.